Return-To-The-Roots/s25client/doc/lua/events.md

 **onOccupied(playerIdx, x, y)**
 Called every time a point on the map gets occupied by a player.

+**onAttack(attackerPlayerId, defenderPlayerId, attackerCount)**
+Called every time a player attacks another player.
+The attackerCount is the number of attackers send out.

 **onExplored(playerIdx, x, y, owner)**
 Called every time a point on the map becomes visible for a player.
 The owner parameter contains the owner's player id, _nil_ means that there is no owner.